Driver arrested in sheriff's recruits crash is released

 It will be up to the county district attorney to decide whether Gutierrez will be charged and for what offense.
 Gutierrez could not be reached for comment and it was unclear if he has a lawyer.

+In Los Angeles County, the sheriff has had a long-running dispute with the district attorney, George Gascón.
+Gascón was elected to his office as a progressive reformer and his critics have blasted him as being soft on crime.

+In the NewsNation interview, Villanueva — who conceded defeat earlier this week in his own reelection bid — referenced the tensions with Gascón, saying “we definitely have grave concerns about his ability to prosecute.”

-Laurie Levenson, a former federal prosecutor and criminal law professor at Loyola Law School who isn’t affiliated with the case, said attempted murder usually means there was intent to kill and the driver wasn’t simply distracted or didn’t lose control of the vehicle.
-She also said a key question is whether the sheriff’s department can perform an objective evaluation given that the agency’s recruits were victims of the crash.
+In an interview before the driver’s release, Levenson also said a key question is whether the sheriff’s department can perform an objective evaluation given that the agency’s recruits were victims of the crash.

+That’s why it’s also important that prosecutors review the evidence and ultimately be the ones who decide, she added.

+“They’ve gone after the highest possible charge — there is no doubt about it,” Levenson said of investigators.
+“The question is whether they are objective enough in evaluating this given that the crime was committed against their own.
+We’ve got to see what the evidence shows.”

 Authorities said a field sobriety test performed on the driver was negative.